 The input file is an area on disk that contains records to be sorted.
 Any existing indexed, sequential, or direct file with fixed length records can be used as input to the sort program; for example, an RPG II file or a file from a previous sort job.
-If you use the direct access method to create a file for sort, you might want to test for and omit blank records because direct file areas are set to blanks before the file is created.
+If you use the direct access method to create a file for sort, you might want to test for and omit blank records because direct file areas that are not deletecapable are set to blanks before the file is created.
+If the input file is a delete-capable file, all the input records are read by the sort program; however, the deleted records are not included in the sort.